shelt/freecoin-legacy/README.md

 The following are standards for accomplishing network tasks.
 This is how they are implemented in the *freecoin* source.
 Some things to note:

-* Networking is designed in such a way that all sending and recieving can happen concurrently and independently of one another.
+* Networking is designed in such a way that all sending and Receiving can happen concurrently and independently of one another.
 For instance, a function which sends a `<getblocks>` doesn't wait for some `<block>` messages; it simply returns to its caller which in turn waits for some blocks to show up.

 * **mempool**: A place where un-added transactions are stored
-* **limbo**: A place where non-blockchain (recieved) blocks are stored until they can be added
+* **limbo**: A place where non-blockchain (Received) blocks are stored until they can be added

 ANY TIME BLOCKS ARE ADDED TO CHAIN: remove any transactions that are in them from the mempool.